javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 ...But we can't access `iframe.contentWindow.onload` for an iframe from another origin, so using `iframe.onload`.
 ```

-## Iframes on subdomains: document.domain
+## Windows on subdomains: document.domain

 By definition, two URLs with different domains have different origins.

 But if windows share the same second-level domain, for instance `john.site.com`, `peter.site.com` and `site.com` (so that their common second-level domain is `site.com`), we can make the browser ignore that difference, so that they can be treated as coming from the "same origin" for the purposes of cross-window communication.

-To make it work, each window (including the one from `site.com`) should run the code:
+To make it work, each such window should run the code:

 ```js
 document.domain = 'site.com';